 - Make a well in the center of the flour mixture, and pour in half of the milk mixture.
 With a large open hand gently mix the ingredients together until a shaggy dough forms.
 Add the remaining milk mixture and incorporate any leftover dry bits of flour.

-- Turn the dough out onto a clean surface and fold the dough on itself 4 or 5 times or until no traces of dry flour remain.
+- Knead: Turn the dough out onto a clean surface and fold the dough on itself 4 or 5 times or until no traces of dry flour remain.
 Use a light hand and don't overwork the dough, but make sure the dough is cohesive and well incorporated and not crumbly.

-- Using a 3-inch biscuit cutter, cut scones and transfer them to prepared baking sheet.
-Brush the top of the scones with reserved milk and egg mixture.
+- Using a 3-inch biscuit cutter, cut 6 scones and transfer them to prepared baking sheet.

 - Bake scones for 10 minutes at 425 F (220 C) and then reduce oven temperature to 325 F (160 C) for another 10 to 15 minutes or until the scones are golden brown.
 Don’t over bake or your scones will turn out too tough and crusty.

-- Take scones out of the oven and place on a wire rack to cool.
-Eat warm, filled with jam, butter or cream.
-These delicious sourdough scones are best eaten the day they are baked, but leftover scones keep well in an airtight container at room temperature for up to 2 days.
+- These delicious sourdough scones are best eaten the day they are baked, but leftover scones keep well in an airtight container at room temperature for up to 2 days.

 Notes